dmgt/binder_tutorial/tutorial.md

+### Can be added in future:
-###  Making a binder of a research compendium that exists as a GitHub repo, for review and evaluation purposes
-- there are examples of such in the published literature that we can point to.
-This example might also include how to reposit and get the DOI for the object.
+- Making a binder of a research compendium that exists as a GitHub repo, for review and evaluation purposes (there are examples of such in the published literature that we can point to.
+This example might also include how to reposit and get the DOI for the object.)
+- FAQ